omar0ali/spaceinvaders-game-cli/README.md

     - [X] With upgrade choice /  stat selection.
 Player can choose to upgrade either (gun power, speed or capacity).
 - [X] Now the game runs without a `config` file.
 If the file dose not exist, the default configuration will be used.
 - [X] Added variety of spaceship selection before starting the game.
-    - Before the game starts, the player will be able to select a ship.
+    - [X] Before the game starts, the player will be able to select a ship.
+- [ ] Redesign UI of the spaceship selection.

 ### Controls